 - Black suits highly contemporary projects particularly well

-- Anthracite often blends more naturally across different property styles
+- Anthracite grey often blends more naturally across different property styles

 The right choice usually depends on: